-Our chemical manufacturing organization is STA Pharmaceutical US LLC, a subsidiary of WuXiAppTec Co., Ltd., which is based in China and operates additional facilities in San Diego, California.
-STA provides process scale development and production of active pharmaceutical ingredients.
-Formulation and finishing services are provided through contracts on an as-needed basis including current Good Manufacturing Practice or cGMP manufacturing of active pharmaceutical ingredients.
-Emerson Pace, a U.S. based fill and finishing manufacturer, is producing finished drug product for our current clinical programs.
-A second manufacturer of active pharmaceutical ingredients is currently being evaluated through an active Request for Proposal (RFP) process led by the Company.
+Our chemical manufacturing organization is STA Pharmaceutical US LLC, a subsidiary of WuXi AppTec Co., Ltd., which is based in China and provides process scale development and production of active pharmaceutical ingredients.
+Formulation and finishing services are provided through contracts on an as-needed basis, including current Good Manufacturing Practice or cGMP manufacturing of active pharmaceutical ingredients.